Congratulations! You’ve been tasked with writing a job description for a role you know nothing about.

-Salary data was uncommon, which is surprisingly uncommon considering job seeker expectations.
+Salary data was uncommon, which is surprising considering job seeker expectations.

-This is surprising given that 74% of job seekers expect to see salary on job descriptions and 61% name compensation as the most important part of the job description.
+74% of job seekers expect to see salary on job descriptions, and 61% name compensation as the most important part.
 People want to know how your company compares to competitors, and they certainly don’t want to spend five or six weeks interviewing only to find that what you’re offering doesn’t meet their needs.

 9. Opportunities For Improvement